SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

 - Their adjuvant causes "epitope spreading" and thus enhanced recognition of those conserved epitopes.

-Therefore, they claim, their protien vaccine should be fine with Omicron.
+Therefore, they claim, their protein vaccine should be fine with Omicron.

 I'm not quite sure what to make of this, and apparently neither were the VRBPAC members.
-In any case, their vaccine is not yet approved since they've changed their manufacturing pipeline to make something slighlty different from what was in their clinical trials, so that has to be ironed out first with a bridging study.
+In any case, their vaccine is not yet approved since they've changed their manufacturing pipeline to make something slightly different from what was in their clinical trials, so that has to be ironed out first with a bridging study.

 Weird, but useful if true.